ethanwillis/slate/source/index.html.md

 To use Publisher Widget in <code>edit mode</code> the user's **private** <code>access_token</code> is required.
 </aside>

-### JavaScript for Publisher Widget inizialization
+### Publisher Widget inizialization using JavaScript

 ```js
   let MyWidget = _protocolsio.init({